How to Avoid Heartburn

 We now know what not to consume or to consume in moderation.
 Do any foods relieve heartburn?

-Ferrer: Several alkaline foods and beverages help ease GERD symptoms.
-Non-fat or low-fat milk and yogurts act as buffers against stomach acid.
-Many studies show that ginger root tea promotes the gastric contractions that close off the sphincter and aid digestion.
-A small amount of lemon juice and honey diluted in warm water also has an alkalizing effect.
+Garzon: Consuming higher protein meals with lower fat may reduce the exacerbation of acid reflux.
+Non-fat or lower-fat milk and yogurts may act as a buffer against stomach acid.
+Some studies show that ginger root tea promotes gastric contractions that close off the sphincter and aid digestion.

 Foods that help prevent acid reflux include:

-- Fiber-rich foods such as leafy greens, lettuce, broccoli, cucumber, cauliflower, celery, oatmeal, couscous, brown rice, starchy vegetables (potatoes, carrots, sweet potatoes), and nuts.
+- Fiber-rich foods such as leafy greens, lettuce, broccoli, cucumber, cauliflower, celery, oatmeal, couscous, brown rice, starchy vegetables, and nuts

-- Fruit, including bananas, melon, apples, and watermelon.
+- Fruit, including bananas, melons, apples, and watermelon.

 Besides diet, what other actions improve heartburn symptoms?